 Taming flying creatures is as you can imagine, pretty important when the entire world is floating islands.

 As with most 4X games you accumulate knowledge in Driftland that can be spent on different types of research and bonuses and you can engage in light diplomacy with the other factions.
 I also appreciated the fact that I could pause and speed up time.
-Obviously, you won’t be able to do that in multiplayer once it’s implemented.
-It is a welcome addition in the skirmish mode though.
+Obviously, you won’t be able to do that in multiplayer once it’s implemented though.
+It is still a welcome addition in the skirmish mode.

 It means that you can, for example, have two wizard units with a very different set of spells.
 I like this mechanic a lot, it gives your units more flavor and allows you to outfit them for different situations.
 However, the actual variety of heroes for each faction is disappointingly low.
 The blank slate system helps remedy this fact, but it would be nice to see more unit types.